emqx/emqx-docs/en_US/security/authn/authn.md

 ## Authentication chains

-When authenticating a client, EMQX may try to perfom identity verification using several authenticators sequentially.
-Each authenticator may either return autentication success/failure or pass verification to the next authenticator in the sequence.
+When authenticating a client, EMQX may try to perform identity verification using several authenticators sequentially.
+Each authenticator may either return authentication success/failure or pass verification to the next authenticator in the sequence.
 Such sequences are called _authentication chains_.

-Conditions on which verification is passed further in the chain depends on the authenticator and described in its documentation.
+Conditions on which verification is passed further in the chain depend on the authenticator and described in its documentation.

 Each authentication chain can contain only one authenticator of each type.